MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 The exclusion of terms from subject lines has differing effects depending on whether the exclusion takes place before or after you define the business process.

-* **Create the process first** &ndash; You create a business process that uses a particular word, say, "budget."
-Then, an admin excludes "budget" from subject lines.
+* **Create the process first** &ndash; You create a business process that uses a particular word, say, "merger."
+Then, an admin excludes "merger" from subject lines.
 This has _no effect_ on your business process.
-The business process will still include the word "budget" and you can use the business process as normal in query filters.
+The business process will still include the word "merger" and you can use the business process as normal in query filters.

-* **Exclude the term first** &ndash; An admin excludes a particular word (say, "budget") before you create your business process.
+* **Exclude the term first** &ndash; An admin excludes a particular word (say, "merger") before you create your business process.
 In this case, the word does not appear in the list of phrases that you can select in the [Add meeting filters](#add-meeting-filters) steps.
-You can still create a business process but you cannot use that word &ndash; in this case, "budget" &ndash; because it is unavailable.
+You can still create a business process but you cannot use that word &ndash; in this case, "merger" &ndash; because it is unavailable.

    >[!Note]
    >The timing of the following events is significant: